 Federer said: “I found the court to be excellent, especially the clay part.
 The challenge was difficult, because you have many things in your head.”

 Although both players seemed to have enjoyed the experience and said they were looking forward to doing it again, the 2007 Battle of Surfaces would remain the only match ever played on such an extraordinary court.

-A few weeks after this exhibition match, in the final of the Hamburg Open, Roger Federer would put an end to Nadal 81 clay-court winning strike by beating him for the first time on a red court (2/6 6/2 6/0).
-Nadal would still remain the best at Roland-Garros, edging the Swiss again in the final round, 6/3 4/6 6/4 6/3.
-At the 2007 Wimbledon final, the lefty would drag Roger into a fifth set, but the Swiss would prevail in the end (7/6 4/6 7/6 2/6 6/2).
+A few weeks after this exhibition match, in the final of the Hamburg Open, Federer would put an end to Nadal’s 81-match clay-court winning strike by beating him for the first time on clay (2-6, 6-2, 6-0).
+Nadal would still remain the best at Roland-Garros, edging the Swiss again in the final, 6-3, 4-6, 6-4, 6-3.
+At the 2007 Wimbledon final, the southpaw would drag Federer into a fifth set, but the Swiss would eventually prevail (7-6, 4-6, 7-6, 2-6, 6-2).

-Roger Federer would win the French Open once, in 2009, defeating Robin Soderling (6/1 7/6 6/4) – the first man to beat Nadal at Roland-Garros – without ever edging Rafa in his favorite tournament.
+Federer would win Roland Garros once, in 2009, defeating Robin Soderling (the first man to beat Nadal at the tournament), 6-1, 7-6.
+6-4 – without ever edging Nadal in his favorite tournament.

-Roger Federer and Rafael Nadal would face each other fourty times until today, the Spaniard leading 24-16.
-On clay, Nadal would claim a 14-2 record against the Swiss., whereas Federer would lead 3-1 on grass.
-Their rivalry would be considered the greatest in tennis history, to the point where it became the very image of our sport.
+Roger Federer and Rafael Nadal have faced each other 40 times till date, with the Spaniard leading 24-16.
+On clay, Nadal would claim a 14-2 record against the Swiss, whereas Federer would lead 3-1 on grass.
+Their rivalry would be considered the greatest in men’s tennis history, to the point where it became associated with the very image of the sport.